32 Participants Needed

 The trial requires that you stop taking certain medications, including clonidine, other α2 agonists, α1-adrenergic antagonists, opiates, antipsychotics, benzodiazepines, and cyproheptadine.
 If you are on any of these, you may need to stop them before participating.

-Is low-dose clonidine safe for humans?
+Is there any evidence suggesting that clonidine is likely to be safe for humans?

 MF